berntboy/berntboy/README.md

 ## Hey, I'm Alex.
-I'm a Full stack Developer @ FSA.
+I'm a Fullstack Developer at Fullstack Academy.
 I am enthuastic about learning new technologies and creating websites that help others.
 Outside the world of tech, I enjoy running marathons, playing tennis, hanging with friends, and learning new things.

 ### Get In Touch